Newmaker0/Sample-NestJS-React-Mongo/README.md

 ## Running the Project

 1. Clone the repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the project root directory.

 ### Start the Services